Felis

 Felis is a genus of small and medium-sized cat species native to most of Africa and south of 60° latitude in Europe and Asia to Indochina.
 The genus includes the domestic cat.
-The smallest Felis species is the black-footed cat with a head and body length from 38 to 42 cm.
+The smallest of the seven Felis species is the black-footed cat with a head and body length from 38 to 42 cm.
 The largest is the jungle cat with a head and body length from 62 to 76 cm.